-Shareholders may vote "for," "against" or abstain from voting with respect to each of Proposals 2 through 10 described in the Notice and this Proxy Statement.
+Shareholders may vote "for," "against" or abstain from voting with respect to each of Proposals 2, 3, and 5 described in the Notice and this Proxy Statement.
 Shareholders may vote "for" or "against" all or some of the nominees, or vote "withhold" with respect to one or more of the nominees with respect to Proposal 1 (Election of Directors).
+Shareholders may vote for "ONE YEAR", "TWO YEARS", "THREE YEARS" or abstain from voting with respect to Proposal 4.